Haskap (Blue Honeysuckle - Lonicera caerulea L.)

 Boreal Blizzard is set to be the next big thing in Haskap production with many calling it a “game changer”.
 This new variety will offer several advantages over previously released varieties, including: Read More ->

-- With flowering set to occur one to two weeks later than other Haskap varietys, it will extend the picking season into late June and even early July
+- With flowering set to occur one to two weeks later than the earlier flowering Haskap varieties, it will extend the harvest season up to mid-July in some locations

 - The fruit has an average size of 2.8 g with some being up to 3.9 g